ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 4) `cactus-align <jobStore> <seqFile> <inputPAF> <outHal> --reference --pangenome --outVG --maxLen`: Compute the Cactus multiple genome alignment from the assembly-to-graph minigraph mappings.
 The `--maxLen` parameter specifies the maximum gap between minigraph mappings that Cactus will attempt to fill at once, and is recommended to be set to 10000.
 If `cactus-graphmap-split` was used, the `cactus-align-batch` interface should be used instead (see examples below).

 5) `cactus-graphmap-join <jobStore> --wLineSep "." --vg --outDir --outName --reference`: Produce the final graph and indexes.
 This should be run whether or not `cactus-graphmap-split` was used.
 It is recommended to run this command at least twice:  Once to make the "full" graph using the `--gfaffix` option to normalize the graph.
 Then again, using output of the first run as input, with `--clipLength 10000 --clipNonMinigraph --preserveIDs --vcf --giraffe` with unaligned portions clipped out.
-It is important to always use `--wLineSep "." in order to properly parse the sample names.
+It is important to always use `--wLineSep "."` in order to properly parse the sample names.
 An optional third time can be used to make a graph with rare alleles filtered out.
 See examples below.

-## Yeast Example
+## Yeast Graph

 This is a small test case whose input data is included in cactus that illustrates how to split by chromosome.